Doyounai/React-ThreeJS-Boilerplate/README.md

 <div align="center"><b>Create by KhunGnok</b></div>

 **_<p>About this boilerplate</P>_**
 React + ViteJS Typscript boilerplate that able to display 3d scene by [ThreeJS](https://threejs.org/).
 This project base on Domain Driven Design (DDD).
 So that, Routes will be in `frontend/domain`.
-Compoent using globally put in `global/component`.
-API calling in `API`.
+Compoent used globally put in `global/component`.
+API caller in `API`.

 # Quick start